HouzuoGuo/laitos/doc/[Web-service]-web-browser-on-a-page-(PhantomJS).md

     <td>
         An arbitrary number above 20000 and below 65535.
         <br/>
-        It must not clash with port numbers from other components, such as that used by SlimerJS based remote browser, and the "interactive web browser" app.
+        It must not clash with port numbers used by other components, such as that used by SlimerJS based web browser, and the "interactive web browser" app.
     </td>
     <td>(This is a mandatory property without a default value)